MAPF-Competition/PlanViz/README.md

 ## Properties
-### Visual Markers
+### Scenario and Visual Markers
-The scenario on the right of PlanViz shows how the agents move in the environment and how the tasks are allocated at each timestep.
+The scenario on the left of PlanViz shows how the agents move in the environment and how the tasks are allocated at each timestep.
 - The map is plotted in grids with the white ones being the free spaces and black ones being obstacles.
 - An agent is plotted in a blue circle, with a number being the agent index and a darkblue dot being its heading.
 - A task is plotted in a colored square with a number being the task index.
 Each task is initially marked in orange, and turns pink when it is assigned to an agent and grey when it is completed.